Regularization Through Simultaneous Learning: A Case Study on Plant Classification: Related Works

 \textbf{Dropout.} Dropout is one of the most used and successful regularization techniques in the deep learning area.
 We chose this technique to compare with our proposed method.
 During training, at each step, some neurons are randomly deactivated at each step so that the model learns representations with less overfitting capacity.
 This technique is a way to simulate a new, simpler model at each iteration.
 The standard version is used as a baseline for performance comparison.
 However, there are many variations, such as Dropconnect \cite{wan2013regularization}, Standout \cite{ba2013adaptive}, Curriculum dropout \cite{morerio2017curriculum}, DropMaps \cite{moradi2019sparsemaps}, Autodropout \cite{pham2021autodropout} and LocalDrop \cite{lu2021localdrop}.

 The standard version of dropout has been applied in several plant classification problems, such as flower identification \cite{liu2016flower}, medicinal plant classification \cite{akter2020cnn}, fruit recognition \cite{wang2020fruit}, differentiation between crops and weeds \cite{haichen2020weeds} and seedling identification \cite{chauhan2021deep}.
-Some studies suggest that the combination of different regularization techniques can be efficient \cite{van2017l2,he2019bag,li2019understanding}.
+Some studies suggest that combining different regularization techniques can be efficient \cite{van2017l2,he2019bag,li2019understanding}.
 Therefore, dropout will also be tested in conjunction with our proposal to verify if the combination can result in better performance.

 \textbf{State of The Art For Hop variety Classification.} The method proposed in \cite{castro2021end} currently stands as the state-of-the-art solution for UFOP-HVD, facilitating a comprehensive, end-to-end process for hop variety classification.
 In this research, the authors conducted an exhaustive performance analysis of three eminent CNN architecture families: ResNets, EfficientNets, and InceptionNets.
 This investigation encompassed a series of ablation studies involving image classification, incorporating scenarios both with and without leaf segmentation, as well as with and without the application of data augmentation techniques.
 Additionally, the authors proposed an ensemble architecture combining six distinct CNN models, a methodology termed Multi-cropped-FULL.
 This model utilizes multiple leaves from the same image in conjunction with the entire image as input, resulting in an accuracy rate of 81\%.
 Remarkably, with the integration of data augmentation techniques, the Multi-cropped-FULL model — considering all leaves of an image — reached an impressive accuracy of 95\%.
 The authors also undertook a study termed ``cropped configuration'', wherein each detected leaf of the image (potentially comprising multiple hop leaves) was transformed into a new input for the problem, enhancing the number of images.
 In the case of ``cropped classification'', the employment of a ResNet50 architecture in conjunction with a 50\% dropout rate culminated in the most efficacious results, garnering an accuracy rate of 78\%.